The Patriotic Song (anthem)

 "The Patriotic Song" (Note: Патриотическая песня) was the national anthem of Russia from 1991 to 2000.
-It was previously the regional anthem of the Russian Soviet Federative Socialist Republic from 1990 until 1991 (until 1990 it used the State Anthem of the Soviet Union), when it transformed into the Russian Federation after the dissolution of the Soviet Union.
+It was also previously used as the regional anthem of the Russian Soviet Federative Socialist Republic from 1990 – replacing the State Anthem of the Soviet Union – until 1991, when it transformed into the Russian Federation after the dissolution of the Soviet Union.
 Unlike most national anthems, it had no official lyrics.
 Although unofficial ones were written for it, they were never adopted.

 Etymology

 "The Patriotic Song" was originally a piano composition without lyrics, composed by Mikhail Glinka (1804–1857), and it was originally titled "National Song Motif" (Motif de chant national).
-The song has been known under its current title of "The Patriotic Song" since 1944, after Glinka's composition was arranged for orchestra by composer Mikhail Bagrinavskij under that name, popularizing it and leading it to become synonymous with Glinka's original work itself.
+The song has been known under its current title of "The Patriotic Song" since 1944, after Glinka's composition was arranged for orchestra by composer Mikhail Bagrinovskiy under that name, popularizing it and leading it to become synonymous with Glinka's original work itself.